-This field allows selecting the reputation score above which (♦) or below which (♦
+This field allows selecting the reputation score above which (♦) or below which (♦) the filter rule will apply to the monitored destination hosts.

 Outgoing interface

 This option allows choosing the packet's outgoing interface, to which the filter rule

 By default, the firewall selects it automatically according to the operation and destination IP addresses.
 A packet's outgoing interface can be used as a filtering criterion.